froggy-12/mooshroombase_v2/readme.md

-"Discontinued pufferbase is next project with updated features"
+"Discontinued purpurbase is next project with updated features"